Traveling the world,

 During his last years, Gerhard Trede wrote the elegy “Never again war” to process his own experiences as a soldier in World War II.
 It is to be understood as a call to mankind against the horrors of war.
 In 1996, Gerhard Trede was awarded the German Order of Merit in recognition of his special services for the people and the country.
 Later in the year, Gerhard and Elsa Trede decreed that their estate and the future revenues from the rights management of Gerhard Trede’s opus will flow into the “Gerhard Trede-Foundation”.
 On September 30, 1996, Gerhard Trede passed away.
 The foundation, with its goal to promote the arts in the field of music, was approved by the City of Hamburg in 1999.

 Thanks to the continuing and anew created relevance and prevalence of Gerhard Trede’s compositions – especially for international productions – the Foundation’s revenues are still flowing even twenty years after the death of Gerhard Trede.
 Compositions such as “amusement park” were used in the well-known American animated TV show SpongeBob SquarePants.
 Others, like “Fox Boogie” are being used in the computer games series Fallout.
 A comprehensive selection of Gerhard Trede’s works can be found online in the Catalogue of Sonoton Music GmbH & Co.
-KG.
+KG, also on Spotify.

 Trede's life in numbers